pfheatwole/thesis/meta/outline.rst

 Paraglider dynamics
 ===================

+* Define the canopy dynamics

+  * What are they?
+What are they used for?

-#.
-This provides the dynamics model for generating flight trajectories
+  * Provides the dynamics model for generating flight trajectories

-#.
-Discussion, pros/cons
+* Modeling requirements

+* Survey the common options

+* Phillips' NLLT

+* Case study: wind tunnel test data

+  * Introduce the test (the model, the test setup, and the data)

+  * Why is this a good test?

+    * In terms of aerodynamics: good representation of the unusual geometry of a paraglider; completely known geometry (including airfoil); extensive data for a range of wind conditions; internal wood structure maintains the shape, eliminating uncertainty due to distortions

+    * It also provides a good demonstration of how to use my geometry.

+  * Discuss the results

+* Discussion

 Flight simulation
 =================

+* Define *flight simulation* for the purposes of this paper

+* Why does this paper need a flight simulator?

+  * To generate test flights for validation.
+At first this is only helpful for superficial checks (do flights "look" correct?), but will eventually be necessary for physical flight validation.

   * The filtering equation needs a transition function

 * [[Talk about choosing a state representation?
 Quaternions, etc?]]